 Overall Population Demographics

-The overall distribution of children and youth by race and ethnicity continues to slowly evolve, reflecting broader population changes.
-The racial/ethnic makeup of the children and youth who are deaf-blind has remained fairly consistent over the past 7 years.
+The racial/ethnic makeup of the children and youth who are deaf-blind has also remained relatively consistent over the past 5 years.
 There have been slight changes, but nothing significant.
-For example, the percentage of the population identified as white decreased from 56.8% to 53.6%.
-The percentage of the population identified as black or African American dipped slightly from 14.6% to 14.3%.
-The percentage identified as Latino or Hispanic showed a similar small dip from 20% to 19.6%.
-All of the other categories have experienced small increases.
+For example, the percentage of the population identified as white decreased from 54.3% to 53.2%.
+The percentage of the population identified as black or African American rose slightly from 14.2% to 14.3%.
+The percentage identified as Latino or Hispanic shows a slight decrease from 20.0% to 19.7%.
+The other categories have experienced minor variations as well.